 Time to add the beautiful finishing touches and put up your feet!
 Soft furnishings like blankets, cushions and rugs are all fun things you might like to use for texture and to add a little more personality into your new room.
 Also, why not choose a baby mobile and some cute cuddly toys to lend an extra layer of comfort?
 These little additions will help you create a welcoming atmosphere that’s dedicated entirely to your newest family member.
 Alternatively, if friends and family want gift inspiration you could always create a wish list of accessories to share with them.

 When designing your baby’s nursery, above all the process should be enjoyable and memorable.
+This is your time to nest and create a welcoming home for baby.
 We hope these tips will help you on your way to creating a space that’s just right for your little one’s earliest moments in life.
-Need further assistance?
-Team Bubba is ready and willing to answer any furniture-related queries you may have.